Most would not dispute that code review is a good idea sometimes. But is it right for my team? If so, how do we do it?

-Probably.
+Probably, but not always.
 Software projects usually have three phases: exploration, settlement, and vision.

 From: Automated Testing—Why Bother? by Mike Bland